davidkhala/fabric-common/README.md

 - is transient map included context when cross chaincode?
 - level db navigator(https://github.com/Level/level or https://github.com/syndtr/goleveldb) and richQuery for leveldb
 - peer leveldb analyzer
+- 1.4 operation enhance:
+The /metrics endpoint allows operators to utilize Prometheus to pull operational metrics from peer and orderer nodes.
+Metrics can also be pushed to StatsD.

 # Fabric weakness
 - gossip timeline is outside of blockchain,  for massive data scenario, gossip will fall behind transaction event